-A Nexus Study Update Report, dated July 2023, was prepared in coordination with the SPRTA member agencies and made available to stakeholders for comment.
-A revised Nexus Study Update Report, dated October 2023, (the "nexus study") has been prepared in response to stakeholder comments and Board direction and is included as Exhibit A to Resolution 23-05.
+A draft Nexus Study Update Report, dated July 2023, was prepared in coordination with the SPRTA member agencies and made available to stakeholders for comment.
+A revised Nexus Study Update Report dated October 2023 was presented to the Board for adoption in October 2023.
+After its adoption by the Board in October, errors were identified in the non-residential fees shown in Table 14 (incorrect values for the "SPRTA"

-SPRTA Board of Directors

-REGIONAL TRANSPORTATION AND AIR QUALITY MITIGATION FEE
+SPRTA Board of Directors REGIONAL TRANSPORTATION AND AIR QUALITY MITIGATION FEE COMPREHENSIVE UPDATE January 2024 Page 2

-COMPREHENSIVE UPDATE

-October 2023

-Page 2